Our Calling and Our Story

 An ancient indigenous tradition influencing the power of weather continues, and is preparing for the new world of changing climate.
 In the highlands of central Mexico, the villages of the Nahua people are nestled in the rugged high-altitude landscape dotted with volcanoes, steep ridges and valleys.
 The Nahuas have always thrived on their fields of maize, beans, squash and chilis, despite living in a region that receives rain for only six months out of the year.
 Yet this precious moisture isn’t guaranteed to arrive.
 A storm might also bring harvest-busting hail that can quickly beat down a crop, which is possible given the mountainous terrain.
 In order to prosper, they have depended on a special relationship with the “Great Beings of the Sky” to bring the beneficial rains.

 These highland indigenous people have cultivated an important understanding, approach and arrangement through thousands of years of successful interactions in village ceremonies to bring the rains and the processes that limit the effect of strong storms.
 What the villagers have understood since time immemorial is that these weather gods and the sky Herself play an active role in selecting those people who will act as emissaries and relationship-holders between themselves and the people, who will organize and lead principle ceremonies, provide wisdom and help maintain an awareness of the importance of these sacred connections between the heavens, people and earth.
-These specially chosen men and women have many names: In the Nahuatl language they can be called quiatlzques, or someone who makes “watery” arrive, or a quiapaquiz, someone that makes moisture rise up and inundate the land.
+These specially chosen men and women have many names: In the Nahuatl language they can be called quiaclazques, or someone who makes “watery” arrive, or a quiapaquiz, someone that makes moisture rise up and inundate the land.
 In Spanish, they can be called graniceros, people that stop the hail or trabajadores del tiempo, or tiemperos, workers of the rain season.
 In English, they can be called weather workers.
 This calling is most often delivered by surviving a lightning strike or special, strong, persistent dreams.

-In 1906, a man named Lucio Campos de Elizalde was born in the Nahua village of Nepopualco in the state of Morelos.
+In 1906, a man named Lucio Campos Elizade was born in the Nahua village of Nepopualco in the state of Morelos.
 In his early twenties, he was struck by lightning while tending his cattle in the hills above his village.
 Arriving back to his family dwelling, stunned and confused, he slipped into a coma lasting three years, and during that time his spirit travelled to the sky where he learned many things about people, the earth, medicinal plants, and the “beings who brought the rain, wind and clouds.”
 During this time of learning in this other realm, his family took care of his comatose body.
 Finally he was told by a mysterious long-robed woman recognized as the mother sky, or sometimes Catholicized in the Nahua expression of syncretism as Santa Barbara, that he must return and help others.
 Then he awoke, and although heartbroken to no longer be in that celestial place, he was infused with a deep commitment to the living forces of Nature to serve his community.
 Soon afterwards, he found Don Felipe Garcia, a well-known and deeply experienced quiapaquiz in Amecameca, Estados de Mexico, who initiated him into this lasting and revered lineage of tiemperos, connecting him to the many generations who had preceded him.
 Complementing what Don Lucio had learned from his time in the heavens, Don Felipe supported him in the time-honored Nahua ways and art of healing.

 During his time in the upper world, Don Lucio was shown a prophetic vision by Santa Barbara that the Weather Beings would turn particularly destructive with droughts, floods and powerful storms because the peoples were losing their recognition of the relationship and generosity of the forces that bring life giving waters and nourishment to the lands.
 This would be a great problem along with a disrespect shown to the Earth.
 He was shown that some parts of the souls of the old Nahua tiemperos would be called back and born into people who lived in “the four corners of the world” to bring this tradition and work to the places where they lived and rekindle a connection recognized and cherished by humans for countless generations.
 These “new workers” would spread the tradition that otherwise had been humbly held by the Nahuas, thereby bringing hope to humanity that these problems could be eliminated.

 We were initiated into this timeless Native American tradition of working with weather in 2003 by maestro don Lucio Campos de Elizalde.
-We were initiated as tepahtiani healers by his chosen spiritual inheritor and elder in his own right, don David Wiley.
+We were also ordained as healers in this quiaclazques tradition by an elder who was an understudy of don Lucio.
+We continue to learn and work with don Lucio’s colleagues near his hometown in the villages of Central Mexico.

 Don Lucio Campos de Elizalde, our original Nahua teacher